dotCMS/core/dotCMS/hotfix_tracking.md

 50. https://github.com/dotCMS/core/issues/26665 : [UI] - Disable the input while is pending/loading #26665
 51. https://github.com/dotCMS/core/issues/26666 : [UI] When the BlockEditor lose the focus, and get it again the generated content is duplicated #26666
 52. https://github.com/dotCMS/core/issues/26895 : [UI] Update AIService of Block Editor with new endpoint shape #26895
+53. https://github.com/dotCMS/core/issues/26912 : [UI] AI actions menu selection is not working as should. #26912